aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-the date when the document was last printed in local timezone.
+Gets the date when the document was last printed in local timezone.

 If the document was never printed, this property will return DateTime.MinValue.